SOGNEFJORD – THE KING OF THE FJORDS

 The Evening Cruise is a nice and quiet fjord cruise from Sogndal and into the idyllic Barsnesfjord.

 Small, idyllic villages.
 Thundering Waterfalls.
-Experience Norwegian nature and culture by bike and join a self-guided and guided ready made round trip from Bergen, to and through the fjord landscape surrounding the Sognefjord.
-256 kilometer of idyllic roads with little or no traffic and a guide that shows you where the gems are hidden.
-Video by Fjord Cycling
+Experience Norwegian nature and culture by bike and hike and join self-guided ready made roundtrips from Bergen, to and through the fjord landscape surrounding the Sognefjord.

 The Aurlandsfjord and Nærøyfjord – UNESCO World Heritage